 I’m married to a crusty creative director-turned-landscape designer named Aubyn.
 We have a very happy, energetic pooch named Hugo, aka The Nugget.
 In the City, the three of us share an apartment in Washington Heights, Manhattan.
 In the country, Upstate New York, we have a great farmhouse that was built in 1851, in the hamlet of Cornwallville (part of the town of Durham).
 Our house in C’ville is where I do most of my writing and painting and cooking.
 It’s also where I work from home when I’m not in the office.

-I’ve written a memoir about a period of my childhood – late 1960s to mid-1970s.
-Until it is released (some time in the second half of 2020) I won’t be able to publish any actual parts of the manuscript here.
+I’ve written a memoir about growing up in the 1970s.
+Until it is released in April 2020, I won’t be able to publish any actual parts of the manuscript here.
 Instead, I will be writing new stuff – lots of it will be expanding on stories from the book, and lots of it completely unrelated.